 There has been a growing trend in the comments of posts by local news networks on Facebook.
 That trend is “I’m just here to read the comments.”

-They’ll post a story featuring a mugshot of person who looks particularly….
+They’ll post a story featuring a mugshot featuring a person who looks particularly….
 Different?
 Disheveled?
 Downright crazy?
-Often times, it feels like they’re sharing the mugshots just because they know engagement will be through the roof in the form of comments roasting the person in the picture.
+Often times, it feels like they’re sharing the mugshots just because they know engagement will be through the roof in the form of comments just completely roasting the person in the picture.
 It’s okay to admit it’s funny.

 The best example of this in 2018 goes to “Wide Neck,” who has apparently developed his own career in social media stardom as a result of the reaction to his mugshot.
 Here’s a brief look at how it played out: